×

 If you have not spent a lot of time in Funchal, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Funchal, depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Funchal for an extended period and have the financial means to purchase a property, buying a home can be a good investment.
 Owning a property allows you to build equity, benefit from potential appreciation in property value, and have more control over your living space.
 On the other hand, if you are unsure about your long-term plans or prefer more flexibility, renting a home may be a better option.
 Renting allows you to move more easily if your circumstances change, and it can be more affordable in the short term, as you do not need to pay for property taxes, maintenance, and other costs associated with homeownership.
 Additionally, renting can provide an opportunity to familiarize yourself with the local real estate market and neighborhood before committing to a purchase.
 Ultimately, the choice between buying and renting a home in Funchal depends on your individual needs and preferences.
-It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," remarked one expat in Funchal, Portugal.
+It is essential to carefully consider your financial situation, lifestyle, and future plans before making a decision," commented one expat who made the move to Funchal.

 What should I pack when moving to Funchal?